nimchimpski/InferSAR/README.md

 Takes threshold and tilesize.
 (0 to 1) and (256 or 512) respectively
 Takes a file name - this is appended to the already added datatype, filename, tilesize, threshold.

+ ## PREPROCESSING

+ run_process.py
+ Use this to prepare raw training data:
+ -Prepare geotifs
+ -create datacubes for each scene/event
+ -create normalized tiles from the datacubes

+DATASET FOLDER
+A collection of folders (events).
+Each event has